cdli-gh/cdli-gh.github.io/_pages/guide_tagsets.md

 ### ETCSL Morphological tags
 The ETCSL morphological tags mostly give a normalization that can then be treated with rules to disambiguate meaning.
 Exception is made for the verbal bases which are explicitly identified (aspect, plural, etc).

-- Creating Tools for Morphological Analysis of Sumerian [Link to the pdf](https://gate.ac.uk/sale/lrec2006/etcsl/etcsl-paper.pdf)
+- Creating Tools for Morphological Analysis of Sumerian [(link to the pdf)](https://gate.ac.uk/sale/lrec2006/etcsl/etcsl-paper.pdf)

 Some examples: